PeterBaker644/Recipe-Journal/README.md

 # Recipe-Journal
-Web application design for creating and saving recipes to cook along to.
+Web application designed for creating and saving recipes to cook along to.